artemis-platform/artemis_platform/DEVELOPMENT.md

 Artemis requires a specific version of Elixir.
 The version is always specified in `.env.example`.

-An Elixir version manager like [`kiex`](https://github.com/taylor/kiex) can make it easy to manage multiple Elixir versions in the same development environment.
+An Elixir version manager like [`asdf`](https://github.com/asdf-vm/asdf) for [`elixir`](https://github.com/asdf-vm/asdf-elixir) or [`kiex`](https://github.com/taylor/kiex) can make it easy to manage multiple Elixir versions in the same development environment.

 ### Node

 Artemis requires a specific version of NodeJS.
 The version is always specified in `.env.example`.

-A Node version manager like [`nvm`](https://github.com/creationix/nvm) can make it easy to manage multiple Node versions in the same development environment.
+A Node version manager like [`asdf`](https://github.com/asdf-vm/asdf) for [`node`](https://github.com/asdf-vm/asdf-nodejs) or [`nvm`](https://github.com/creationix/nvm) can make it easy to manage multiple Node versions in the same development environment.

 ### PostgreSQL

 Artemis requires PostgreSQL >= 9.6.

-Alternatively, it can be installed locally on the command-line using `brew install postgresql` or with a standalone application like [Postico](https://eggerapps.at/postico/).
+It can be run inside a docker container or installed locally on the command-line using `brew install postgresql` or with a standalone application like [Postico](https://eggerapps.at/postico/).

 ### Browser Testing